Marinus van der Lubbe: Reichstag fire

-On 27 February 1933, van der Lubbe was arrested in the Reichstag building, soon after the building had begun burning.
-Van der Lubbe confessed and claimed to have acted alone and have set the Reichstag building afire in an attempt to rally German workers against fascist rule.
+On 27 February 1933, van der Lubbe was arrested in the building, soon after the building had begun burning.
+Van der Lubbe confessed and claimed to have acted alone and have set the building afire in an attempt to rally German workers against fascist rule.

 He was tried along with the chief of the Communist Party of Germany and three members of the Bulgarian Communist Party, who were working in Germany for the Communist International.
-At his trial, van der Lubbe was convicted and sentenced to death for the Reichstag fire.
+At his trial, van der Lubbe was convicted and sentenced to death for the fire.
 The four other defendants (Ernst Torgler, Georgi Dimitrov, Blagoy Popov, and Vasil Tanev) were acquitted.
 Van der Lubbe was guillotined in a Leipzig prison yard on 10 January 1934, three days before his 25th birthday.
-He was buried in an unmarked grave in the Südfriedhof (South Cemetery) in Leipzig.
+He was buried in an unmarked grave in the in Leipzig.

 After World War II, attempts were made by his brother, Jan van der Lubbe, to have the original verdict reversed.
 In 1967, his sentence was changed by a judge from death to eight years in prison.
 In 1980, after more lengthy complaints, a West German court reversed the verdict entirely, but that was criticised by the state prosecutor.
 The case was re-examined by the Federal Court of Justice of Germany for three years.
 In 1983, the court made a final decision on the matter and reversed the result of the 1980 trial on grounds that there was no basis for it and so it was illegal.
-However, on 6 December 2007 the public prosecutor general Monika Harms nullified the entire verdict and posthumously pardoned van der Lubbe.
+In January 2008, the public prosecutor general Monika Harms nullified the entire verdict and pardoned van der Lubbe posthumously.